-As of August 1, 2013, the officers and board members, as a group, owned of record and beneficially 3.81% of the Franklin Growth Opportunities Fund - Advisor Class, 2.02% Franklin Small Cap Fund - Advisor Class, and less than 1% of the outstanding shares of the other Funds and classes.
+Value Fund - Advisor Class and 1.14% of Small Cap Value Fund - Advisor Class and less than 1% of the outstanding shares of the other classes of each Fund.
 The board members may own shares in other funds in Franklin Templeton Investments.